Compliments & Feedback

 How Do I Make a Complaint?

 Wherever possible, complaints are best resolved informally by the people involved.
 You, or your advocate should talk or write to the person responsible for the decision or conduct about which you are complaining.
-Carrie's Place has a Carrie's Place Complaints Form (this is an interactive PDF) which includes an easy-to-follow Fact Sheet to help you understand the processes for lodging a complaint.
+Carrie's Place has a Carrie's Place Feedback and Complaints Form (this is an interactive PDF) which includes an easy-to-follow Fact Sheet to help you understand the processes for lodging a complaint.

 Note: Staff members of Carrie's Place can support clients to make a complaint, if needed, by: